kontent-ai/management-sdk-net/README.md

 ### Handling Kontent **errors**

-You can catch Kontent errors (more in [error section in Management API reference](https://kontent.ai/learn/reference/management-api-v2#section/Errors))) by using `try-catch` block and catching `Kentico.Kontent.Management.Exceptions.ManagementException`.
+You can catch Kontent errors (more in [error section in Management API reference](https://kontent.ai/learn/reference/management-api-v2#section/Errors))) by using `try-catch` block and catching `Kontent.Ai.Management.Exceptions.ManagementException`.

 ```csharp
 try